khharut/mnist_neuralnet/README.md

 mnist_nn.wls: neural network code for Wolfram Mathematica 12

-mnist_nn.R: convolutional neural network code for R, the model is the same as python on
+mnist_nn.R: convolutional neural network code for R, the model is the same as for python